!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Absolutely!
 Shoulder pain is often due to an irritation of the tendons, muscles, ligaments or nerves in the area.
 Other times, it’s due to an inflamed bursa capsule, called bursitis.
 Sprained or strained triceps muscles (which is in the upper arm) or the subscapularis muscle (underneath the shoulder blade itself) is sometimes to blame.

-Your chiropractor will do a through exam and discover the root cause of your shoulder or arm pain, then create a treatment plan to address the underlying issue.
+Your chiropractor will do a thorough exam and discover the root cause of your shoulder or arm pain, then create a treatment plan to address the underlying issue.
+Shoulder pain is no joke, you can rely on Juneau’s Better Health Chiropractor’s Same-Day promise.

 Frozen shoulder is a very painful problem that is absolutely debilitating!
 It makes everyday tasks, such as brushing your hair or putting on a shirt, impossible!
 Frozen shoulder will ruin a good night’s sleep with the pain and, if left untreated, sometimes leads to the inability to use the affected shoulder/arm for years!